What is Radical Innovation?

 However, it's important to note that subsequent iPhone models represent incremental innovation, building upon the original concept with improvements and refinements.
 This distinction highlights the evolution of innovation within a product line, showcasing how radical innovation can lead to sustained success through ongoing incremental advancements.

-Here’s all you need to know about radical innovation and how it can be used to open the door to a brighter future in business.
+Here’s all you need to know about radical innovation and how it can pave the way for a more promising future in business.

 Of the four types of innovation, radical innovation and disruptive innovation are most similar, sharing a common trait in their pursuit of transformative change.
 Both concepts seek to challenge the status quo and bring about significant shifts in industries, products, or services.
 However, the key distinction lies in their execution.
 Radical innovation typically involves creating entirely new technologies or business models, whereas disruptive innovation focuses on leveraging new technology to disrupt existing markets or industries.